Comparing Annapurna Circuit Trek vs Everest Base Camp Trek and making a decision about which one is better is certainly a challenging task.

 Everest region is highly dominated by the legendary Sherpa community who follow the Buddhist religion.

 During the base camp trek, you’ll come across multiple Buddhists monasteries, prayer wheels, mani stones, and gompas which traverse a spiritual feel.

 Difficulty: Annapurna Circuit Trek Vs Everest Base Camp Trek

-More than physical fitness, both trek demands the mental strength !!!
+More than physical fitness, both these treks demand the mental strength!

 Yes, there will be a couple of steep sections but there is no rush.
 You can stop on these sections for a rest and chat.